ConstantineLinardakis/Group-Project-7/README.md

 ___

 # Launchpad
-Ethan Bowles (Java File Manager) , Constantine Linardakis (Graphics & Button Helper), Euan Lamprecht (Sound Manager)
+Ethan Bowles (Java/Button File Manager) , Constantine Linardakis (Graphics/Github Manager), Euan Lamprecht (Sound Manager)

 <dl>
   <dt> Launchpad is a java based application.
 It is a simulation of a Launchpad which has the ability to play, record and download audios! </dt>
 </dl>

-Our Launchpad consist of a variety of sounds, and a few buttons like; Pause, Record, Loop, and Color Changing Button.
+Our Launchpad consist of a variety of sounds, and a few buttons like; Pause, Record, Loop, and a Color Changing Button.

 ___